Macker85/finding-football/README.md

    - 2. Click on the pages link located on the left-hand side of the page under 'Code and automation'
    - 3. Under the branch heading select 'main'
    - 4. After a short wait refresh the page and you will see a message declaring "Your site is published at https://macker85.github.io/finding-football/index.html"

+# Credits

+In order of appearance

+    - Hero image on landing page - Pixabay
+    - More information image - Istock
+    - Gallery image - "2 men jumping for a football" - Istock
+    - Gallery image - "3 men tackling for a football" - Istock
+    - Gallery image - "man in blue t-shirt about to kick a football" - Istock
+    - Gallery image - "4 men training with footballs" - Istock
+    - Gallery image - "5 men standing kicking a football to each other" - Istock
+    - Gallery image - "2 men jumping to head a football" - Istock
+    - Gallery image - "3 women tackling each other for a football" - Istock
+    - Gallery image - "man kicking a football with sunshining behind him" - Istock
+    - Background image for 'contact-us form - Istock